alnitak/audio_flux/README.md

 // in the 1st row the frequencies data
 // in the 2nd row the amplitudes data uniform sampler2D iChannel0;
+// After the first mandatory sampler2D, you can add any number of textures.

 // Other uniforms if you want to add custom parameters and control them from Dart uniform float customUniform;

 // The shader code.
+void mainImage(out vec4 fragColor, in vec2 fragCoord) {
+    // ...
+}

 // If you want to copy/paste ShaderToy shader, you also need to include
 // this at the end of the code: